-Fix – “Another installation is already in progress” on Windows 10
+- Fix the “Another installation is in progress” error for Visual Studio 2015

 1. Restart the Windows Installer service

 Windows relies on its services in order to run properly, and there’s a service called Windows Installer that’s in charge for installing new software.

 If you try to install another software while Windows Installer is running you’ll encounter this error.
 One of the simplest ways to fix this problem is to open Services window and to restart the Windows Installer service.

 - Press Windows Key + R to open the Run dialog.
 Enter services.msc and press Enter or click the OK button.

 - List of all available services will now appear.
 Locate Windows Installer on the list and double click it to open its properties.

 - If the service is running, click the Stop button to stop it.
 Wait for a few seconds and then click the Start button to start it again.